Scheduled MonumentsEnglandBury Hill Camp: a motte and bailey castle with three fishponds

 What is Bury Hill Camp: a motte and bailey castle with three fishponds?

-Bury Hill Camp is a motte and bailey castle located in Bedfordshire, England, representing a typical example of Norman military architecture from the eleventh or twelfth century.
+Bury Hill Camp is a motte and bailey castle located in Bedfordshire, England, representing a significant example of Norman military architecture.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009155.

 Who is responsible for protecting Bury Hill Camp: a motte and bailey castle with three fishponds?